grittins/School_District_Analysis/README.md

 # School_District_Analysis

-## Project Overview
-The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
-Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
-She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.

 ## Resources
 Data Source: schools_complete.csv, students_complete.csv

+Software
+- Python (Pandas Library)
-Software: Python, Jupyter Notebook
+- Jupyter Notebook

 ## Overview of the school district analysis:
 The purpose of this school district analysis is to read the election results from csv files (school and student data) and complete necessary tasks for analysis.
-The first task was to replace the reading and math scores for Grade 9 from Thomas High School with NaN.
+The first task was to replace the reading and math scores for Grade 9 from Thomas High School with null values.
 The next task was to find the following metrics:
 - The district summary
 - The school summary
 - The top 5 and bottom 5 performing schools, based on the overall passing rate